hdtrinh/movie_classifier/README.md

 ### Install Training Requirements

 - Move to the source folder.
 Then install requirements and run the training as follows.
-- Create a virtual environment if you prefer

 ```
 pip3 install -r requirements-train.txt
 python3 train.py